-- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
 The equipment is subjected to a cyclical test. - 2) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD3 Standard.
-Flat 12 was accessed and has smoke detection in the hallway and living room only.

-- 3) There is no other effective means for detecting an outbreak of fire to communal areas.
-The reason for this is: -

-- I. Such systems may get vandalised.

-- II.
-False alarms would occur.
+The resident at flat 50 confirmed that smoke detection is located in the hallway and lounge. - 3) There is no other effective means for detecting an outbreak of fire to communal areas.
+The reason for this is: - - I. Such systems may get vandalised. - II.
+False alarms would occur. - III.

-- III.
 A Stay Put Unless policy is in place.